dionysius/vaultwarden-deb/README.md

   - Don't forget to look into your `*-updates`/`*-backports` apt sources for newer versions
   - This debian source also supports those installed with help of [`rustup`](https://rustup.rs)
     - Requires preloaded `rustup toolchain install <version>` before invoking packaging
-    - You can use `-d` when using `gbp buildpackage` to ignore all build-depends so you don't have to have `cargo` installed via dpkg.
-Still make sure the other build-depends listed in [debian/control](debian/control) are installed with `apt`/`dpkg`.

 ## Packaging